mda-mrsl/PV-BSXmit/README.md

-# PV-BSXmit
+# Bloch-Siegert Transmit Gain Calibration for Paravision: PV-BSXmit

 # What is this repository for?
-This repository contains the necessary files to peform  (nonproton) transmit gain calibration on the Bruker (Paravision) platform.
+This repository contains the necessary files to peform transmit gain calibration on the Bruker (Paravision) platform.
+Specifically, this method can be used for fast and automated TG calibration of nonproton (13C, 129Xe) nuclei on a 7T small animal MRI.

 *This method has only been tested using the CentOS 5.11 operating system and Parvision V6.0.1 (PV6.0.1)*